 Student and academic support

-Operating in each of the four faculties as well as in central departments, student and academic support teams make a vital contribution to the University's core businesses of learning, teaching and research.
+Operating in each of the three colleges as well as in central departments, student and academic support teams make a vital contribution to the University's core businesses of learning, teaching and research.

 Our distinctive quality is that we motivate and enable students from a wide variety of backgrounds to achieve academically, to grow in confidence and realise their potential.
 We aim to